roofrack/tmux-session-maker/README.md

 ### :wrench: Usage

-- Make these files executable and add to the PATH variable (could also add a keyboard shortcut in your WM to execute)
+- Make these scripts executable and add them to your PATH variable (could also add a keyboard shortcut in your WM to execute)

 - Run `tmsetupNewSession` in the terminal